ahmetkutay/ahmetkutay/README.md

 </p>

 <p align="center">
-I'm currently working as a software engineer at<a href="https://github.com/Kandy-IO">@Kandy-IO</a> and building a project which is <a href="https://github.com/ahmetkutay/criticismbox-server">CriticismBox Server</a> for fun.
+I'm currently working as a software engineer at Orion Innovation and building a project which is <a href="https://github.com/ahmetkutay/criticismbox-server">CriticismBox Server</a> for fun.
 </h4>

 <br/>